-At $1400, it’s not cheap, but it has been Canon’s highest performing tilt-shift lens for a reason.
+At $1400, it’s not cheap, but it has been Canon’s highest-performing tilt-shift lens for a reason.
 If you need the best in image quality and love focusing your images manually, then this is the lens for you.

 The Canon EF 1.4x III Extender mounts between the camera body and a compatible lens.
 The main purpose of the extender is to extend the focal length of the lens by 1.4x.
 This gives you greater freedom when you’re taking images out in the field and don’t have the luxury of carrying all of your lenses wherever and whenever you want.

-The added focal length lets you frame the subject more tightly, So, it makes a good argument as to why it should be in your arsenal when you’re doing architectural or macro based photography.
+The added focal length lets you frame the subject more tightly, So, it makes a good argument as to why it should be in your arsenal when you’re doing architectural or macro-based photography.

-Reminder not to shoot fast-moving subjects, since that will cause a noticeable drop in image quality.
+A reminder not to shoot fast-moving subjects, since that will cause a noticeable drop in image quality.
 That’s because there’s another additional lens element for the light to pass through.

 But at $430, this makes a compelling argument for any photographer’s kit.
 If you’re a student and don’t have the cash to throw into an expensive lens, then this can help you get some additional focal length and tightness into your images.